 Instant Pot Method: Add 1.5 cups of water to the instant pot and let it boil in Saute mode.
-Place the idli stand in the instant pot and cook it in a steam mode in the venting position.
+Place the idli stand in the instant pot and cook it in a steam model in the venting position.
 The thing to note is that the timer function on the instant pot does not work in the venting position.
 So you have to use a separate timer and set it for 12-14 minutes.
-I tried this method for rava idli also & again got inspired by Pipping pot curry!
+I tried this method for Rava idli also & again got inspired by Pipping pot curry!

 Side dish for Idlis